mrbusche/backseatfan.com/_posts/2010-02-02-brett-favre-injury-pictures.md

   </p>

   <p>
     He asked Bus Cook about the status of Brett Favre.
-Cook said he was &#8220;Beat up&#8221;, and said &#8220;You should see the pictures from his ankle and hamstring the day after the game&#8221;
+Cook said he was "Beat up", and said "You should see the pictures from his ankle and hamstring the day after the game"
   </p>

   <p>